Mira0507/snakemake_sra/README.md

 ## Getting FASTQ files from NCBI SRA database using Snakemake

-### This workflow demonstrates an example of reproducible and automated workflow getting FASTQ files from SRA database
+### This workflow demonstrates an example of reproducible and automated workflow getting FASTQ files (single-ended) from SRA database

 #### 1. Conda Environment